panzerstadt/full-stack-notes/data/Languages/ES6/Javascript/Web Frameworks/Reactjs/redux-readme.md

     - the connect function will setup all the wiring for it, using the selector.
 #### concept 3: selector
 - selector: a function you can write. specifies what parts of the state a component needs as properties.

+### 7. the root component (in REACT and REACT-REDUX)
+> ALL REACT APPLICATIONS HAVE ROOT COMPONENTS.
+IN REDUX APPLICATIONS, THIS COMPONENT TAKES ON MORE RESPONSIBILITY

+- component at the top level of the component hierarchy (like github's first commit)
+- its role is to put all the teams in place to tackle the work
+    - creates the store
+        - tells it which reducer to use
+    - brings together the view layer binding and the views
+- that's it. doesn't do much after the setup.

 ## HOW THEY ALL WORK TOGETHER (in flowchart)